roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-3.md

 The bulk of the code in this class is the definition of the resolution name properties.
 There is a resolution name property for each of the possible 16 instance resolutions.
 It defines the ArgumentCount property that determines how many instance resolutions are going to be processed by the activity.
 The class also defines a Body property holds a reference to the child activity that will be executed with the InstanceHandler references.

-The class also maintains a List<Guid> variable that keep track of the all the InstanceHandlerId values created for the activity.
+The class also maintains a List&lt;Guid&gt; variable that keep track of the all the InstanceHandlerId values created for the activity.
 This list of values is used to destroy resolved instances using the InstanceManagerExtension when the activity completes, is aborted or is cancelled.
 Persistence is managed by the InstanceManagerExtension as outlined in the previous post.

 The InstanceResolver also implements the IActivityTemplateFactory interface.
 This interface defines the Create method that allows the activity to provide an activity definition when it is dragged from the toolbox to the designer.
 This is used to preconfigure an InstanceResolver instance with default values.